Aghawafaabbass/AegisFormer-IDS/README.md

 Lecturer, School of Computing, Pearson, London, United Kingdom Lecturer, School of Computing, IVY College of Management Sciences, Lahore, Pakistan License
-This project is licensed under the MIT License – see the LICENSE file for details. textThis version is fully professional, clean, and matches the style of your paper.
-The author sec
+This project is licensed under the MIT License.